caseyg/awesome/README.md

 *   [jessepav/boxtools](https://github.com/jessepav/boxtools) - Some utilities useful for use with Box

-*   [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.
+*   [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM

 *   [ourresearch/openalex-elastic-api](https://github.com/ourresearch/openalex-elastic-api) - All the OpenAlex API endpoints that are backed by Elasticsearch